eikek/docspell/website/site/content/docs/_index.md

 - REST server
 - JOEX, short for *job executor*
-- Fulltext Search Index (optional, currently Apache SOLR)
+- Fulltext Search Index (optional, Apache SOLR or PostgreSQL)

 The REST server provides the Api and the web application.
 The web application is a